• Skip to Content

 Requirements for the AOC in English

-A minimum of eight (8) academic units, with two courses each from the categories of Textual Analysis, Historical Approaches, Cross-Cultural Perspectives, and Criticism/Theory.
+A minimum of ten (10) academic units, with at least two courses each from the categories of Textual Analysis, Historical Approaches, Cross-Cultural Perspectives, and Criticism/Theory.
 Students should work in American, British, and Global English literary traditions.
-At least two of the courses should focus on periods before 1900, and at least one course should focus on poetry or poetics and another should focus on drama.
+At least two of the courses should focus on periods before 1900; at least one course should focus on poetry or poetics; at least one course should focus on drama.
 Up to two Creative Writing courses may also be included, although not more than one per category.
-Three or more of the courses must be at the 3000-level or above.
+Four or more of the courses must be at the 3000-level or above.

 Course List